curtisyungen/vocab/README.md

 August 2019

 The GRE Argot Tester (obviously named for the acronym) is a simple web application I created to help my girlfriend study for the GRE.
-The program tests the user on 500 of the most common words seen on the GRE.
+The program tests the user on over 480 of the most common words seen on the GRE.

 A user may:
 * Set an image and sentence for each word to aid in memorization and understanding.